US terrorism alert warns of politically motivated violence

 WASHINGTON (AP) — The Department of Homeland Security issued a national terrorism bulletin Wednesday warning of the potential for lingering violence from people motivated by anti-government sentiment after President Joe Biden’s election, suggesting the Jan.
 6 riot at the Capitol may embolden extremists and set the stage for additional attacks.

-The department did not cite a specific threat, but pointed to “a heightened threat environment across the United States” that it believes “will persist” since Biden took office on Jan.
-20.
+The department did not cite a specific threat, but pointed to “a heightened threat environment across the United States” that it believes “will persist” for weeks after Biden’s Jan.
+20 inauguration.

 “Information suggests that some ideologically-motivated violent extremists with objections to the exercise of governmental authority and the presidential transition, as well as other perceived grievances fueled by false narratives, could continue to mobilize to incite or commit violence,” the bulletin said.